Top 10 Reasons Why Assessment Validation Fails In RTOs

 Vague benchmark

-Marking guides which lack specificity lead to inconsistent assessment decisions and undermine the reliability of the assessment.
+Marking guides that lack specificity lead to inconsistent assessment decisions and undermine the reliability of the assessment.

 3. Insufficient sample

-Instead of using a valid sample of assessment, many RTOs validate only a non represented sample which undermines the accuracy of validity.
+Instead of using a valid sample of assessment, many RTOs validate only a non-representative sample, which undermines the accuracy of validity.

 No Pre-use Review

-Assessment evaluation often occurs too late in the process when the assessments are already in use, it makes it difficult to correct mistakes before the students are assessed.
+Assessment evaluation often occurs too late in the process, when the assessments are already in use, which makes it difficult to correct mistakes before the students are assessed.

 4. Lack of industry relevance